 If volatility in your accounts keeps you up at night, maybe you need to reevaluate your investment mix.
 Your money should be diversified, to help you weather the market storms — even the hurricanes.

-The best approach is to not peek at your battered balances and keep your hands off your portfolio.
-"I really haven't looked at my own accounts at all in the last month," Tersigni admits.
+At those times, the best approach is to restrain yourself from peeking at your battered balances and keep your hands off your portfolio.

 3. Market downturns can be good times times to buy